 Symptoms of Bladder Cancer

 Symptoms of bladder cancer are similar to those of most urological conditions, and include frequent and/or painful urination; blood in the urine; and pain in the back and/or pelvis.

 Diagnosis of Bladder Cancer

-To diagnose bladder cancer, a physician will perform an initial physical examination, which will include checking the abdomen and pelvic areas for any abnormalities.
+To diagnose bladder cancer, a physician performs a physical examination, which includes checking the abdomen and pelvic areas for any abnormalities.
 It may also include a vaginal or rectal exam.
-After the initial exam, one or more of the following tests may be ordered to better evaluate the condition:
+After the physical exam, one or more of the following tests may be ordered: